kazzle101/ShrimpRocks/README.md

 <img src='./images/avg_sizes_plot.png?raw=true' alt="Average Sizes" width='550' />

-On the images with the larger pebbles I think the sample size and variety of sizes is confusing the results, the settings are the same for all images and are a bit of a compromise, tweaking the settings would probably spoil the measuements in other images.
+On the images with the larger pebbles I think the sample size and variety of sizes is confusing the results, the settings are the same for all images and are a bit of a compromise, tweaking the settings would probably spoil the measurements in other images.
 With all that, I can confirm that the pebbles do, indeed, get larger as you traverse the beach from North West to South East.

 ## Other Options
 These options are useful for fine-tuning the filters and inspecting the results.
 Image numbers are in the range 1 to 33 and correspond to those found in the `images/source/` or `images/cropped/` directories